 Despite these positive examples there was, fortunately, no sense of complacency on display.
 The impact sector is all too aware that the pandemic crisis carries the real risk of a return to business as usual, rather than the systemic change we need to put capital effectively to work for people and the planet.
 There was a clear recognition of the urgency to engage those who do not share our analysis.
 We cannot build back better after this pandemic without convincing mainstream banks, institutional investors, and national governments that accounting for their impact, both positive and negative, and investing to build resilience is the best way to utilise capital as a force for good.

 For us at the Impact Investing Institute, this means building on the work we had already started before coronavirus and encouraging others to join us.
 We are guided by three objectives: mobilising big pools of capital to invest in a sustainable future, making capital more accountable for its positive and negative impacts, and empowering individuals to save and invest in line with their values.
 We will continue to work towards these goals by providing data, tools and information on impact investing to investors and other stakeholders, helping to develop standards, regulation and policies that support impact investing in the UK and globally, and raising awareness of impact investing through our communications, events, and engagement programmes (including our series of public webinars for which you can sign up here).

 We are also continuing to represent the UK and take part in the global conversation facilitated by the GSG.
 The next big meeting of the impact community will be the GSG annual Impact Summit, which will take place virtually on 9-11 September and is open to a broader public – including investors, entrepreneurs and policy-makers.
-Ahead of the meeting, we are continuing to work with our fellow National Advisory Boards to strengthen the global impact movement and help develop impact investing markets across the world, including through our knowledge exchange programme with National Advisory Boards in Sub-Saharan Africa.
+Ahead of the meeting, we are continuing to work with our fellow National Advisory Boards to strengthen the global impact movement and help develop impact investing markets across the world, including through our Knowledge Exchange Series with National Advisory Boards in Sub-Saharan Africa.